tylerjwoodfin/remindmail/README.md

 [Thursday]d   This reminder is sent, then deleted, if today is Thursday.
 [D01]         This reminder is sent if today is the 1st of the month.
 [D31]d        This reminder is sent, then deleted, if today is the 31st of the month.
+[D31]c        cd /foo/bar && rm -rf / # this reminder is a scheduled command.

 [3-5]         This reminder is sent if today is March 5.
 [3/5]d        This reminder is sent, then deleted, if today is March 5.
 [3/5]1        This reminder is sent, then deleted, if today is March 5.
 [2022-3-5]d   This reminder is sent, then deleted, if today is March 5.
+[2022-3-5]c   cd /foo/bar && rm -rf / # this reminder is a scheduled command.
 ```

 ### weeks